alvchan/ray-engine/README.md

 Not overly complicated in terms of C code, but is a demonstration of raycasting as a form of practice for my C-fu.

+I have chosen to use raylib in this project for graphical applications to focus on improving my C programming skills instead of OpenGL with its higher difficulty curve

 ## Installation

 1. Install raylib.
 Check out the wiki at https://github.com/raysan5/raylib/wiki for an in-depth guide to install and develop with it.